 - An episode of The Weekenders focused on the group preparing for a school dance (Middle School, but the trope still applies) and their attempts to overcome "Lateral Gravity Syndrome", which invariably pulls boys and girls towards opposite walls for the duration of the dance.

-- In the Ed, Edd n Eddy episode 'May I Have This Ed,' the Eds, well, go to a school dance.
+- In the Ed, Edd n Eddy episode 'May I Have This Ed,' the Eds go to a school dance.
 Edd is terrified of going, but Eddy assures him his brother's book on picking up chicks will help!
 It does, sort of.
 The end result?
-The Eds end up destroying the gym used for the dance.
+Edd gets to dance with Nazz, and the Kankers' hijinks end up destroying the gym used for the dance.

 - Daria used the school dance as the "uncool" component in a Party Scheduling Gambit.

 - The Venture Bros. wrapped up their season with one, though it played with it alot:The Prom was homeschool so the only guests were The Boys themeslves, Hank's friend Dermott, Triana as Dean's date(though just as friends) with the rest being Dr. Venture's friends and paid escorts.
 The only small bit of teen drama is Dean being jealous of Triana's boyfriend and getting tipsy on punch, causing her to leave.
 The three boys head out after her and go with Dermott's crazy plan to burn her name on giant straw letters in the lawn while Dean dresses up as a ghost and ends up getting mistaken for a KKK member.

 - Played painfully straight not once but TWICE on Doug.
 First with the school dance in Doug Can't Dance and then the square dance in Doug's A Big Fat Liar.